Workflow Type: Snakemake

 Setup

-The pipeline is written in Snakemake and uses conda and singularity to install the necessary tools.
+The pipeline is written in Snakemake and uses conda to install the necessary tools.

 It is strongly recommended to install conda using Mambaforge.
 See details here https://snakemake.readthedocs.io/en/stable/getting_started/installation.html